-Our BS in Public Health Promotion is a fully accredited standalone undergraduate program in public health by the Council on Education for Public Health (CEPH).
-Public health is an exciting and growing field of undergraduate study that was highlighted as a "hot field" to watch by the Washington Post and listed as one of the five fastest growing undergraduate majors by the Chronicle of Higher Education.
+Our BS in Public Health Promotion is a fully accredited undergraduate program in Public Health Promotion by the Council on Education for Public Health Promotion (CEPH).
+Public Health Promotion is an exciting and growing field of undergraduate study that was highlighted as a "hot field" to watch by the Washington Post and listed as one of the five fastest growing undergraduate majors by the Chronicle of Higher Education.